 The Low Vision Clinic at the Idaho Commission for the Blind and Visually Impaired, 341 West Washington Street, Boise, Idaho, is where you receive low vision evaluation and rehabilitation.

-Dr. Dwight Hansen and his staff are trained in the latest techniques to help you return to activities of life that you have missed since your vision loss.
+Dr. Dwight Hansen and ICBVI staff are trained in the latest techniques to help you return to activities of life that you have missed since your vision loss.
 It may be as simple as training a person with macular degeneration to look slightly to the side when talking with someone to see their face or it may be more complex, such as a bioptic telescope to return to legal driving.
-To achieve your vision goals, you will start with a low vision evaluation with Dr. Hansen.
+To achieve your vision goals, you will start with a low vision evaluation.

 What is the Low Vision Evaluation?

 The low vision evaluation consists of an examination by Dr. Hansen followed by consultation with one of our equipment technicians to demonstrate the low vision devices and techniques.
 During the low vision examination, Dr. Hansen may administer a variety of tests.
 These tests are often more time consuming than a standard eye exam.
-The initial evaluation may take approximately 1 hour with Dr. Hansen and our ICBVI technicians.
+The initial evaluation may take approximately 1 hour.

 During your appointment, Dr. Hansen will work with you identifying treatment options, which may include: